feast-dev/feast/CONTRIBUTING.md

 ## Feast Python SDK / CLI
 ### Environment Setup
-Setting up your Development Environment for Feast Python SDK / CLI:
+Setting up your development environment for Feast Python SDK / CLI:
 1. Ensure you have `make`, Python (3.6 and above) with `pip`, installed.
 2. _Recommended:_ Create a virtual environment to isolate development dependencies to be installed
 ```sh